-The Center will award a limited number of grants of $1,500 or more to successful applicants.
-Collaborations between more than one school or program of the University are particularly encouraged
+The Center will award a limited number of grants of $1,500 or more to support these efforts.
+Collaborations between more than one school or program of the University are particularly encouraged.

 To apply for funding, please complete the application below.
 Proposals will be reviewed on or around October 22 and November 26, 2018, and January 28 and March 4, 2019.

 Applications will be considered by a review committee co-chaired by Kimberly Goff-Crews, Secretary and Vice President for Student Life, and Stephen Pitti, Founding Director of the Yale Center for the Study of Race, Indigeneity, and Transnational Migration.

 The RITM Grants Program is an initiative of Belonging at Yale and is a partnership with the Office of the Secretary and Vice President for Student Life, which offers similar support for students and student organizations.